cloudfence/opnsense-wazuh/README.md

   </command>
 ```

-Add a new `active-response` block:
+Add a new `active-response` section:

 ```
   <active-response>